 Heart attack resulted in Ansari’s death: Autopsy

+A chief judicial magistrate’s court in Banda district of Uttar Pradesh on Friday ordered a judicial inquiry into the death of gangster-politician Mukhtar Ansari, even as the autopsy report prima facie ruled out suspected poisoning and cited heart attack as the cause of death, people familiar with the matter said.

-Banda chief judicial magistrate (CJM) Bhagwan Das Gupta appointed district MP-MLA court judge Garima Singh as the investigating officer and sought the probe report on the death of Ansari (60) within a month, a senior official said.
+Banda chief judicial magistrate (CJM) Bhagwan Das Gupta appointed district’s MP-MLA court judge Garima Singh as the investigating officer and sought the probe report in the death of Ansari (60) within a month, a senior official said.

 According to the police, Ansari’s son Umar Ansari along with his two cousins, Ibrahim and Usman, were present inside the ambulance carrying the body.
 The Uttar Pradesh government had in advance chalked out the route for taking the body amidst tight security, police said.